sghuang19/cs203b-fa20/project-report.md

 ### Class `Matrix`

 A data structure for matrix.
-The matrix implementation should be suitable for dense matrices.
-You are required to define a class Matrix that will be used in the implementation.
-This class Matrix will represent a matrix in “row-major” order (i.e. for an n×n-matrix the first row will be stored in an array at index 0 to index n-1 the next row at n to 2n-1 and so on).
-The class should provide a constructor and methods to get and set the element at any row column index.
+The matrix implementation is suitable for dense matrices.
+A class `Matrix` is defined in the implementation.
+This class `Matrix` represent a matrix in “row-major” order (i.e. for an n×n-matrix the first row will be stored in an array at index 0 to index n-1 the next row at n to 2n-1 and so on).
+The class provides a constructor and methods to get and set the element at any row column index.

 **Attributes**:
 ```